-3. The Q & Q's Label Mark mark closely resembles the opposer's M & M'S Marks as to be likely to deceive or cause confusion, as illustrated in the following side-by-side comparison of the labels and the elements appearing in those labels:
+3. The Q & Q'S Labels Mark mark closely resembles the opposer's M & M'S Marks as to be likely to deceive or cause confusion, as illustrated in the following side-by-side comparison of the labels and the elements appearing / Cer in those labels:

-Hence, the registration of the respondent-applicant's mark will be contrary to the provision of Sections 123.1 (d) of Republic act 8293.
+Hence, the registration of the respondent-applicant's mark will be contrary to the provisions of Sections 123.1 (d) of Republic act 8293.